sridurgeshv/Ecommerce-site/README.md

 - [Leveraging Amazon S3 for Order Data Management](https://sridurgeshv.hashnode.dev/data-handling-via-amazon-s3)
 - [Email Notifications with AWS SES](https://sridurgeshv.hashnode.dev/optimizing-e-commerce-communication-implementing-email-notifications-with-aws-ses)

+## Business Problem, Skills, and Methodology
+### Business Problem
+In the competitive e-commerce landscape, businesses require a scalable and secure platform that offers a seamless shopping experience to customers.
+The need to efficiently manage product listings, shopping carts, and checkout processes is paramount to driving sales and customer satisfaction.

+### Skills Utilized
+- **React**: For creating a dynamic and responsive user interface.
+- **AWS Services**: Including AWS Cognito for authentication, Amazon S3 for data management, and AWS SES for email notifications.
+- **JavaScript and JSX**: To efficiently combine HTML and JavaScript for building complex interfaces.

+### Methodology
+This project follows a cloud-native approach, utilizing the full potential of AWS services to ensure scalability, security, and reliability.
+The development process involves integrating various AWS services to handle authentication, data management, and communication seamlessly.

-## Features
+## Platform Features

-- Display products from diverse categories (e.g., men's clothing, jewellery, electronics)
+- **Diverse Product Categories**: Display products from various categories, such as men's clothing, jewelry, and electronics.
-- Add products to the shopping cart
-- View and modify cart items
+- **Shopping Cart Management**: Add products to the shopping cart and modify cart items.
-- Secure online checkout process
+- **Secure Checkout**: A streamlined and secure online checkout process.

 ## Architecture
 ![Alt Text](https://github.com/sridurgeshv/Ecommerce-site/blob/main/images/final-architecture.png)